pierre-geeraert/project_cyber/readme.md

 ## test a password for a specific file
 ```
-python xor_converter.py "12345" "PA.txt" "PA_decrypted.txt"
+python xor_converter.py "PA.txt" "PA_decrypted.txt"
 ```
-Where 12345 is the password <br/>
+Where the password is in the code source<br/>
 PA.txt is the encrypted file <br/>
 PA_decrypted.txt will be the decrypted file